larsderidder/context-lens/README.md

 **You can't instrument tools you don't own.** Claude Code, Codex, Gemini CLI, and Aider are closed-source binaries.
 You can't add an SDK to them.
 Context Lens works as a transparent proxy, so it captures everything without touching the tool's code.

 **Context composition, not just token counts.** Most observability tools show you input/output token totals.
 Context Lens breaks down *what's inside* the context window: how much is system prompts vs. tool definitions vs. conversation history vs. tool results vs. thinking blocks.
-That's the information you need to understand why a session costs what it does.
+That's what you need to understand why sessions get expensive.

 **Local and private.** Everything runs on your machine.
 No accounts, no cloud, no data leaving your network.
 Start it, use it, stop it.